nrwl/nx/docs/shared/react-standalone-tutorial/4-task-pipelines.md

 Outputs of the cache include the terminal output created by the task, as well as any files created by the task - for example: the artifact created by running a `build` task.

-Outputs are defined for every target in your workspace:
+Here are the outputs defined for the `shared-ui` project:

 ```json {% fileName="shared/ui/project.json" %}
 {